donita/reactnd-project-myreads-starter/README.md

 # My Reads Project
 A simple React app that allows users to organize and track their book list.
 This is the 6th project apart of the Grow with Google Scholar Nanodegree program at Udacity.
 A Mockup was provided.

-## How to get the app
+## How to Launch App
 Download or clone this repo to your machine

-## Install dependencies with npm install OR your favorite package manager's equivalent
-Run npm start in the root directory to start the server and launch the app
+⋅⋅* Install dependencies with npm install OR your favorite package manager's equivalent ⋅⋅* Run npm start in the root directory to start the server and launch the app

 ## Dependencies Used:

-create-react-app
+⋅⋅* create-react-app
-react
+⋅⋅* react
-react-dom
+⋅⋅* react-dom
-react-scripts
+⋅⋅* react-scripts
-react-router-dom
+⋅⋅* react-router-dom

-##Contributing
+## Contributing
 Fork this repository:

 Click the Fork button in the top right